-Students in the sixth form, Years 12 and 13 follow a weekly programme in Life Education, to which form tutors, heads of year, the deputy head of section, the head of section and external speakers contribute.
+Students in the Sixth Form follow a weekly programme in Life Education, to which form tutors, heads of year, the deputy head of section, the head of section and external speakers contribute.
 The programme is an invaluable way to address a whole range of issues that will help the students to navigate their way into adult life.

-Given the students are in their final two years of secondary education, there is a significant focus placed on preparing them for life beyond Emanuel through providing opportunities to explore different career and further education pathways, including guidance on higher education applications (see Higher Education Policy) and how to prepare for entering the workplace.
+Given the students are in their final two years of secondary education, there is a significant focus placed on preparing them for life beyond Emanuel through providing opportunities to explore different career and further education pathways, including guidance on higher education applications and how to prepare for entering the workplace.